Treee/webgl2-app/README.md

 ## 2D

+**Experimental**
+Since WebGL is still in development, some browsers automatically disable webgl2.
+If you find the site not working because the GL context is not available then this might be your problem.
+Open your browser and put `about:flags` in the url to navigate to these settings.
+Search for WebGL and enable the tools.

 The 2D tab is the 2D canvas game engine sandbox.
 It is used to provide helpful insight

 ## Pathfinder